LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 kind
 ~~~~

 kind is a tool written in Go that is used by the upstream Kubernetes developers.
 It simulates different Kubernetes nodes via the use of containers on a single local workstation.
+Kubernetes clusters made this way are not meant to be persistent as restarting the containers will wipe all of data added and changes made.

 Installation: